Home » Recipes » 2-Ingredient Belgian Biscoff Cookie Crust

 Instructions

-1. Crumble the cookies.
-If using a food processor or Vitamix (dry container), process the cookies until the mixture resembles coarse sand.
-If using a plastic freezer bag and a rolling pin, place the cookies into the bag, seal, and pound the cookies to crush them.
+1. Crush the cookies.
+If using a food processor or Vitamix (dry container), process the cookies until the mixture resembles coarse sand. *Alternatively, if using a plastic freezer bag and a rolling pin, place the cookies into the bag, seal, and pound the cookies to crush them.

 2. Melt the butter and combine the cookies.
-In a medium bowl, add crushed cookies and melted butter and stir to combine with a fork (or hands).
+In a medium bowl, add crushed cookies and melted butter and stir to combine using a fork.

-3. Prep the cake pan, or pie plate.
-Place cookie mixture into a prepared springform cake pan (or into another preferred glass or tin baking dish).
+3. Press the cookie crust into the baking pan or dessert dish.
+Place cookie mixture into a prepared springform cake pan (or into another glass or tin baking dish).
 Distribute the crumbs evenly across the bottom of the pan and up the sides approximately 1 to 2 inches (2.5-5cm) if the recipe calls for it.
-Press the mixture down using the back of your hand or a glass jar to make it compact.
+Press the mixture down using the back of your hand or a glass jar to make it compact. *If using a springform pan or tart pan, I recommend lining it first with parchment paper before adding the cookie crust.
+Alternatively, if you’re using a pie plate, 9×13 baking pan, 8×8 pan, etc. there’s no need to line it first with parchment.

 4. Bake the cookie crust.
 If the dessert recipe requires baking the crust before filling it, then place the prepared crust into a preheated 325°F/162°C oven and bake for approximately 5 to 7 minutes and cool completely before adding the filling.
 If the recipe does not require baking the prepared crust, simply fill it with the desired filling and proceed with the recipe instructions.